In a Startup, How Do Shares, Equity, and Dilution Really Work?

 Shares, Equity, and Dilution _ Startup Team Meeting with Investors _ Robot Mascot

 Not necessarily.
-If each round and each new investor increases your options pool, the company will eventually sell for a larger sum of money than it is was worth prior to being diluted.
-As a result, you and your investors have a smaller share but of a larger value – so you’ll all still come out in top.
+If each round and each new investor increases your valuation, the company will eventually sell for a larger sum of money than it is worth prior to being diluted.
+As a result, you and your investors have a smaller share but of a larger value – so you’ll all still come out on top.

 For example, if your startup was originally worth £1m and your original investor’s equity was 15%, the value of their shares would be £150k.